OET Coaching Center in Kerala

 Assessment criteria: candidates performance in the two role plays is assessed against language criteria as well as clinical criteria; which includes:

-OET IN BEMAX ACADEMY (6 STEP APPROACH TO SUCCESS)
+OET COACHING IN BEMAX ACADEMY (6 STEP APPROACH TO SUCCESS)

 Step 2: INTRODUCTION ON OET STRUCTURE